 The UK has agreed that this new scheme will have to respect the key principles of the EU State Aid rules and follow common principles.
 If either the UK or the EU can provide evidence that there has been a failure to uphold these core principles, then either the UK or the EU can adopt remedial measures to resolve the issue.
 It was also agreed that both the UK and the EU must be transparent about the subsidies being handed out to businesses to ensure there are not unfair advantages.

 The EU will not ratify the agreement until January due to the last-minute nature of agreement being reached.
 However, the deal will take effect from 11pm on 31 December with both the UK and EU in agreement about its terms.
 We should soon receive further details on the new UK subsidy scheme and what the enforcement body will look like.

 Get in touch – we’re here to help

-If you would like to discuss the implications of the new subsidy scheme for your organisation, please get in touch with Jill Fryer.
+If you would like to discuss the implications of the new subsidy scheme for your organisation, please get in touch.

 Call us for free on 0330 912 0294 or complete our online form below for legal advice or to arrange a call back.